 Emails are often insufficient if the nature of work requires a time-sensitive and constant exchange of information between a group of workers.
 Here, Slack has proved to be one of the best online communication tools.
 Slack is a fun and simple tool to help team members chat and collaborate internally.
 It eliminates the need for using emails and other messaging tools for internal communication.

-All employees who are to work from home can easily download the mobile or web application for free, setup, invite and join the workspace with their team members.
+All employees who are to work from home can easily download the mobile or web application for free, set up, invite and join the workspace with their team members.
 With Slack, you can create different channels for different topics of discussion to keep the communication streamlined and relevant to the topic of that channel.
 Slack’s channel feature is a great way for employees working in a team to collaborate with other members regarding their team-specific work.
-It is also a great tool for managers who are responsible for managing different teams to communicate and collaborate with each team through their individual channel, keeping everything organized and clutter-free.
+It is also a great tool for managers who are responsible for managing different teams to communicate and collaborate with each team through their individual channels, keeping everything organized and clutter-free.

 Slack can be easily integrated with other tools, cloud storage, and applications, such as Trello, Dropbox, Google Calendar, and Microsoft OneDrive, which makes it a handy, all-in-one remote-working tool.
 Whether you are looking for remote desktop tools for working from home or mobile applications to work from home with your team, Slack might be a well-suited tool for you.

 Stay at home during the current COVID pandemic and bring all your communication together with Slack, so you can respond and collaborate with your team members in an informal and time-efficient manner without wasting time on writing formal emails and scrounging through your inbox’s clutter.